Skip to main content

 (b) Purpose.
 The purpose of this Act is to:

-(1) Classify homelessness by primary cause: addiction, mental illness, or economic hardship.
+(1) Classify homelessness by primary cause: addiction, mental illness or economic hardship.

-(2) Create a national framework for treatment-based recovery programs.
+(2) Create a national framework for treatment based recovery programs.

-(3) Establish standards for long-term mental health and rehabilitation facilities.
+(3) Establish standards for long term mental health and rehabilitation facilities.

-(4) Require transparency, inspection, and performance-based funding for all homelessness programs receiving federal funds.
+(4) Require transparency, inspection and performance based funding for all homelessness programs receiving federal funds.

 Section 3.
 Definitions